Daphne PD searches for car burglary suspect believed armed with stolen gun

-Officers and detectives on Monday morning are searching for a car burglar in the area of Historic Malbis, according to the Daphne Police Department.
+Officers and detectives with the Daphne Police Department on Monday are searching for a car burglar tied to the break-ins of at least three vehicles in Malbis.

+Nearing the noon hour, police told FOX10 News the suspect was still at large.
+Police are urging the public to be on alert and to consider the suspect armed and dangerous.

+Police say the suspect is armed with a gun that was stolen from one of the vehicles.

 Police have shared the accompanying photo of the suspect.
 They say he was last seen wearing a black sweatshirt with an American flag on the back and khaki shorts.

-FOX10 News has learned Daphne PD has located a vehicle that may belong to the suspect behind a business in the Malbis area.
+FOX10 News on Monday morning learned Daphne PD has located a vehicle that may belong to the suspect behind a business in the Malbis area.
 The vehicle had a woman and a child in it.
 Police say the woman and child are connected to the suspect they are searching for in the break-in case.

 Police found several stolen guns and other items in the vehicle.
 The woman told police that her boyfriend they are looking for had gone for a walk.